 Too much stress is a serious factor affecting your fertility.
-The study published in the Journal of Human Reproduction found that stress can lead to two-fold increase in infertility among women trying to conceive for one year.
+The study, published in the Journal of Human Reproduction found that stress can lead to a two-fold increase in infertility among women trying to conceive for one year.
 Are you trying to conceive and are stressed?
 Perhaps it’s a good idea to consider acupuncture.
 It interferes with the very mechanism of stress.

 Preconception stress increases the risk of infertility: results from a couple-based prospective cohort study—the LIFE study

 C.D.
 Lynch1,*, R. Sundaram2, J.M.
 Maisog2, A.M.
 Sweeney3 and G.M.
 Buck Louis2

 1The Ohio State University College of Medicine, 395 W. 12th Avenue, Room 580, Columbus, OH 43210, USA